holoviz/lumen/docs/getting_started/build_dashboard.md

 lumen serve penguins.yaml --show --autoreload
 ```

-By using `--autoreload`, the dashboard automatically refreshes and updates the application whenever we make changes to the YAML file.
+By using `--autoreload`, the dashboard automatically updates the application whenever we make changes to the YAML file.

 What you should see in your browser should now match what is on the `Preview` tab: